swanson/swanson.github.com/_posts/2013-04-10-changing-plans.md

 `StoreSalesReport`, a `ProductCatalogue`, etc.

 Instead, we could ask the `QuarterlySalesReport` for the list of sales and pass that to a `ProfitCalculator`.
-When the company expands over-seas and we have to consider international tariffs and customs fees when calculation our profit, we will be thankful we only need to make changes in one place.
+When the company expands overseas and we have to consider international tariffs and customs fees when calculation our profit, we will be thankful we only need to make changes in one place.